William Hill Sites

 Check out all the latest betting offers at William Hill

-Who are the previous winners of the Wimbledon?
+Who are the previous winners of Wimbledon?

-The pot for the 2022 tournament was £40.3 million with the men’s and women’s winners taking home £2 million each.
-This year the prize fund has increased to £44.7m, with the winners of both singles tournaments pocketing a cheque for £2.4m.
+The pot for the 2023 tournament was £44.7 million, with the men’s and women’s winners taking home £2.35 million each.

 What are the odds for Wimbledon?